ARKlab/Auth0Logs-ApplicationInsight/README.md

 # Step to use the project:
 Download this project where are included 3 main components:
-- Infrastructure\Pipeline.yml: It is used to create Azure infrastructure pipeline in your devops environment.
+- Infrastructure\Pipeline.yml: It is used to create Azure infrastructure pipeline in your DevOps environment.
 Need to be imported to the Azure DevOps and set the following variables in the Library with variable group name **Auth0ToApplicationInsight**:

   | Variable Name | Value |
   | ------------- | ----- |